HomeSite Map

 Even though a stereo mix of the song wasn't required at this time, since it was only slated to be issued as a mono single, a stereo mix was nonetheless made on November 4th, 1964 by George Martin, Norman Smith and 2nd engineer Mike Stone in the control room of EMI Studio Two.
 This quickly-done mix included a second or two of whispers and quiet noises just before the song begins.
 While most releases edit this out, the whispers were retained on the British version of the compilation album "The Beatles/1962-1966" (aka "The Red Album").

-"I Feel Fine" was put to tape on two other occasions in 1965 during the live recordings made at their Hollywood Bowl concerts on August 29th (produced by Karl Enegmann and engineered by Hugh Davies) and August 30th (produced by Voyle Gilmore and engineered by Pete Abbott).
+"I Feel Fine" was put to tape on two other occasions in 1965 during their live performances at the Hollywood Bowl, first on August 29th (produced by Karl Enegmann and engineered by Hugh Davies) and then on August 30th (produced by Voyle Gilmore and engineered by Pete Abbott).
 Plans were being discussed to release a live album at this time, although it didn't materialize.
 Seven of the songs recorded on their August 30th show were eventually included on the 1977 "The Beatles At The Hollywood Bowl" album, but "I Feel Fine" was not one of them.

 A recording session on January 5th, 1966 was scheduled concerning "I Feel Fine," but not at EMI.
 With a degree of secrecy, The Beatles met that day at CTS Studios in London to fully re-record the song to be dubbed onto the live footage of their Shea Stadium concert on August 15th, 1965.
 George Martin specifically requested a new full recording of the song because of the bad sound quality of the actual performance.
 The group had to carefully match their playing and singing with the filmed footage.
 From watching the film today, the job was done quite convincingly.
 The results were premiered on American television on January 10th, 1967 as "The Beatles At Shea Stadium."